open-telemetry/oteps/text/0156-columnar-encoding.md

   SPAN_LINK_ATTRS = 45;
 }

-// Represents a batch of OTLP Arrow entities. message OtlpArrowPayload {
+// Represents a batch of OTel Arrow entities. message OtlpArrowPayload {
   // [mandatory] A unique id assigned to a sub-stream of the batch sharing the same schema, and dictionaries. string sub_stream_id = 1;

-  // [mandatory] Type of the OTLP Arrow payload.
+  // [mandatory] Type of the OTel Arrow payload.
   OtlpArrowPayloadType type = 2;

   // [mandatory] Serialized Arrow Record Batch